-Our compensation committee will review information regarding the independence and potential conflicts of interest of any compensation consultant it may engage, taking into account, among other things, the factors set forth in the Nasdaq listing standards.
-With respect to services provided in 2017, our compensation committee concluded that the engagement of Pearl Meyer did not raise any conflict of interest.
+Our compensation committee has engaged Pearl Meyer as an independent compensation consultant.
+With respect to services provided in 2018, our compensation committee concluded that the engagement of Pearl Meyer did not raise any conflict of interest.

 Compensation Committee Interlocks and Insider Participation